pynista/telegrambotapiwrapper/README.md

 ## Methods<a name="methods"></a>

-All Telegram Bot Api methods can be accessed through an instance of the `Api` class
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; All Telegram Bot Api methods can be accessed through an instance of the `Api` class.

-Methods are renamed to follow common Python naming conventions.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Methods are renamed to follow common Python naming conventions.
 E.g. getMe is renamed to get_me and sendMessage to send_message.

 For example:
 ```python